OSMLatam/OSM-Notes-Ingestion/tests/Testing_Technical_Guide.md

 ## Overview

-This document provides comprehensive guidance for testing the OSM-Notes-profile project.
+This document provides comprehensive guidance for testing the OSM-Notes-Ingestion project.
 The testing framework includes unit tests, integration tests, and performance tests to ensure code quality and reliability.

 ## Test Structure